 It offers simpler installation process than OpenEMR and focuses on ambulatory care workflows.
 It's free and open source with reasonable documentation for technical users.

 However, NOSH has much smaller developer community than OpenEMR, raising questions about long-term maintenance and security updates.
 Limited third-party integrations.
-No UK-specific features or NHS compatibility.
+No specific US billing features or Medicare compatibility.
 The project has experienced periods of reduced activity, creating uncertainty about ongoing support.
 Practices adopting NOSH essentially become responsible for their own troubleshooting and security.

 Best for: Highly technical practices comfortable managing their own software infrastructure.
-Not suitable for most UK clinical settings.
+Not suitable for most standard clinical settings.

 Bahmni: Hospital-Scale Open Source for Resource-Limited Settings